 Are Pedestrian Accidents Different than Other Types of Vehicle Accidents?

 Pedestrian accidents are different in two ways.
-First, pedestrian accidents tend to be serious, for the obvious reason that pedestrians are much smaller and lighter than cars and do not have anything to protect them from the sudden impact of a collision with an automobile.
-As a general rule, the more serious the injuries are, the more complicated and drawn-out the healing process will be.
-This makes any claim to recover money for injuries more complicated as well.
+First, pedestrian accidents tend to be serious for the obvious reason that pedestrians are much smaller and lighter than cars and do not have anything to protect them from the sudden impact of a collision with an automobile.
+Generally, the more serious the injuries are, the more complicated and drawn-out the healing process.
+This makes any accident claim to recover money for personal injuries more complicated as well.

-Second, pedestrian accidents can be difficult to investigate and determine who was “negligent” and therefore legally at fault.
-Pedestrians who have been seriously injured frequently have little recollection of the accident, or may have never seen the car that hit them approaching.
-And the driver of the car may deny responsibility.
+Second, pedestrian accidents can be difficult to investigate and determine who was “negligent” and, therefore legally at fault.
+Pedestrians who have been seriously injured frequently have little recollection of the accident or may have never seen the motor vehicle that hit them approaching.
+And the at-fault driver of the car may deny responsibility.
 Even the police may try to pin the blame on the pedestrian.

-At our law firm, we have resources and connections to top-notch investigators and experts that can help us unravel just what happened and whose fault it was.
-We aren’t daunted by serious injuries, missing information or complicated chains of events.
-We know how to build a case and get the responsible insurance company to pay you everything you deserve.
+Our law firm has resources and connections to top-notch investigators and experts who can help us unravel what happened and who is the at-fault party.
+We are undaunted by serious injuries, missing information, or complicated chains of events.
+We can build a case against the fault party and get the responsible insurance company to pay you everything you deserve.